Descanonge/xarray-histogram/README.md

 [xhistogram](https://xhistogram.readthedocs.io/en/latest/) already exists.
 It relies on Numpy functions and thus does not benefit of some performance upgrades brought by Boost (see performance comparisons).

 [dask-histogram](https://github.com/dask-contrib/dask-histogram) ports Boost-histogram for Dask.
-It does not support multi-dimensional arrays, but outputs boost objects directly rather than Dask arrays.
+It does not support multi-dimensional arrays, but outputs boost objects directly rather than Dask arrays so all features of Boost should be available.